-Capitation revenues - The District, in association with Marin Independent Practice Association ("MIPA") has agreements with various health maintenance organizations ("HMOs") to provide medical services to subscribing participants.
+Capitation revenues - The District, in association with Meritage Medical Network (formerly Marin Independent Practice Association) ("Meritage") has agreements with various health maintenance organizations ("HMOs") to provide medical services to subscribing participants.
 Under two of these agreements, the District receives monthly capitation payments based on the number of each HMO's participants, regardless of the services actually performed by the District.
-Effective January 1, 2009, the District is no longer responsible for the cost of services provided to subscribing participants by other hospitals.
+The District is not responsible for the cost of services provided to subscribing participants by other hospitals.
 The District reassesses the profitability of the agreements for exposure risks in the event future medical costs to provide medical services exceed the related future capitation payments.